 Around day 14, an egg is released and travels down the Fallopian tube into the uterus.
-At this point, pregnancy can occur.
+At this point, pregnancy can occur and fertility is high.
+So, have sex for the few days after day 14 if you want to get pregnant!
 This state lasts for around 11 days.

-If the egg is not fertilized, hormones signal to your body that it’s time to prepare to shed the uterine lining.
+If the egg is not fertilized, hormones signal to your body that it’s time to prepare to shed the lining of the uterus.
+Specially, progesterone levels drop sharply.
 The egg breaks down and is released along with it.

 Day 1: Bleeding (next cycle begins)

-After 28 days or so, bleeding begins again.
+After 28 days or so, bleeding begins again as the lining of your uterus is shed.
 This marks the first day of your new cycle.